Study Abroad

 Accommodations

 Students will reside in efficiency apartments with full working kitchens.
-Breakfast is provided daily and lunches during weekdays.
-A welcome dinner, mid-program dinner, and farewell dinner are also provided.
+A welcome dinner, mid-program dinner, and farewell dinner are provided along with lunches on workdays.
 Students enjoy special discounted fixed-price menus at several of the local restaurants.

 Excursions